chip-comms/chip-mono-mvp/flowchart.md

     },
     {
       "value": "Innovation",
-      "score": 0.70,
+      "score": 0.7,
-      "examples": [
-        "You proposed a new solution: 'What if we tried using...'"
+      "examples": ["You proposed a new solution: 'What if we tried using...'"]
-      ]
     },
     {
       "value": "Customer Focus",
-      "score": 0.60,
+      "score": 0.6,
-      "examples": [
-        "You mentioned customer needs once during discussion" ]
+      "examples": ["You mentioned customer needs once during discussion"] }
-    }
   ],
   "insights": "Strong collaboration shown.
 Consider mentioning customer needs more often."